Who are you?

 Can I donate toys?
 What toys do you accept?

 We have pretty limited storage space, so can only accept small toys, games and books (we class “small” as toys that can fit on a shelf!).
 We cannot take anything electrical (with a cable and plug).
 To organise a donation please visit our donate page here.

 How do you clean the toys?

 We won’t be using chemicals.
 We will be using a steam cleaner, soap, water, brushes and elbow grease (and/or the washing machine).

 Are you a toy shop we can visit?

 YES!
 Our dream has always been to open a friendly and accessible community toy shop with space to browse, hang out and play!
 We are based in a lovely bright upstairs room in Pippins Community Centre.
-There is plenty of parking at the centre and we are open Monday - Saturday 1-4pm, closed on Tuesdays.
+There is plenty of parking at the centre and we are open Wednesday - Saturday 1-4pm.
 Find us.

 What is a community interest company?